Kaweah Colony

-The Kaweah Colony was a utopian socialist community in central California founded in 1886, with a name meaning "here we rest."
+The Kaweah Colony was a utopian socialist community in central California founded in October 1885, with a name meaning "here we rest."
 Located in the Sierra Nevada range, they lived near groves of giant sequoia trees.
-The colony officially disbanded in 1892.
 The establishment of Sequoia National Park in 1890 contributed to the colony's demise.
-Some of their descendants still reside in the area.
+The colony was formally disbanded in January 1892.

 History

 Establishment

+As early as 1884, inspired by a new book by Laurence Gronlund, The Cooperative Commonwealth, a number of residents of California decided to form a cooperative colony and began to search for a suitable site.
+After reviewing several locations, a rugged area in Tulare County was decided upon, and in October 1885 there were filed 45 claims under the Timber Act of 1878 for land located along the Kaweah River.
+Terms of the act provided for a 60 day probationary period, with the commissioner of public lands ordering a suspension of claims before the expiration of this period as he suspected the claimants to be fronts for a large timber corporation rather than the actual settlers required under the law.

+Laurence Gronlund's 1884 book, The Cooperative Commonwealth, was the inspiration for launch of the Kaweah Colony.

+The settlers believed their rejection to be a temporary delay and set about demonstrating their intent to settle the land, going to work to open the claimed land with an 18-mile road through mountainous terrain previously deemed inaccessible by timber companies.

-Inspired by the writings of Laurence Gronlund, colony leaders attempted to apply the ideals of scientific socialism.
-The writings of United States socialist Edward Bellamy also influenced the project.
-March 9, 1888, the colony was legally established through the Deed of Settlement and Bylaws of Kaweah Colony.
+On March 9, 1888, the colony was legally established through the Deed of Settlement and Bylaws of Kaweah Colony.
 This colony based its economy on logging.
 Membership cost $500 with $100 payable upon application and the remainder in installments of cash or labor.
 Estimated nationwide membership peaked at 300-500 individuals, many of whom were non-resident supporters.
 The resident population at its height was around 150.
 The colony published the local area's first newspaper, the Kaweah Commonwealth.

 Kaweah Colony was noteworthy for its exploitation of giant sequoia groves.
 The tree now known as the General Sherman Tree was previously named the Karl Marx tree by the colonists.
 The only remaining structure from the group's tenure at Sequoia is the Squatter's Cabin, now listed on the National Register of Historic Places.